 Zadoh County belongs to the Yushu Tibetan Autonomous Prefecture, in the southwest of Qinghai Province.
 Also spelled “Zadoi” or “Zaduo” on official government maps, the county is one of six belonging to Yushu Prefecture.
-According to a 2003 estimate, about 40,000 people live in all the six counties, spread over a vast mountainous terrain of more than 33,000 square kilometers.
+According to a 2003 estimate, about 40,000 people live in all the six counties, spread over a vast mountainous terrain of more than 33,000 square kilometres.
 According to 2005 figures, more than 97% of people living in the six counties are Tibetan.
 The town of Zadoh, the largest in the county, has about 8,000 people.

 Zadoh was once part of the old Tibetan province of Kham.
 The Khampa people are known to be strong and proud, and they lived a nomadic life herding yaks and sheep on the vast grasslands.
 Deeply religious, the people support many monasteries throughout the region.
 Gaden Relief’s first project was the reconstruction of Zuru Monastery near the town Zadoh.